ShobhitManiar/Newton-RFA/README.md

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute this code as per the terms of this license.

-### Acknowledgments

-- The implementation of Newton's method in this program is based on the algorithm described in [Numerical Recipes](https://www.nr.com/), by William H. Press, Saul A. Teukolsky, William T. Vetterling, and Brian P. Flannery.

 Thank you for your interest in this project.
 If you have any questions or need further assistance, please feel free to contact us.